-I have used Levels of Understanding in my 5th grade classroom for a few years now, and I can honestly say that it has not only changed the way that my students think about their learning, but also how I think about my teaching.
+I have used levels of understanding in my 5th grade classroom for a few years now, and I can honestly say that it has not only changed the way my students think about their learning, but also how I reflect on my teaching.
+If you’re wondering how to use levels of understanding in your classroom, this post will walk you through exactly how I implement it—and why it works!

 What Are Levels of Understanding?